foopod/blog-2.0/_notes/mastering-coaching.md

 ### 2.1.1 Schemata

 Map the domain.
 Experts have templates that they use to represent their domain.
 These can be used to rapidly discern observations and can easily be applied in a number of different situations.
 Schemata make it easy to respond to quickly in certain situations.
 Imagine firefighting or nursing, the response is instant.
-But obviously this has pros and cons.

 ### 2.1.2.
 Chunking

 To easier understand and store your domain you can break it down.
 It is really hard for humans to store large detailed processes and situations.
-It is found that experts have usually chunked information down into easy steps that can be put back together (not necessarily in the same order).
+It is found that experts usually chunk information down into easy steps that can be put back together (not necessarily in the same order).
 This allows experts to identify meaningful patterns in the information and draw even further knowledge.
 It also makes it easier to identify these patterns if you can identify parts of them from predefined chunks.

 ### 2.1.3.
 Deliberate Practice